Picture by Andrew Neel

 - Over 11 hours of recorded modules and interviews with leading insider risk experts from government, business and academia.

-- A 175+ page theory book that contains material covered in the videos plus additional appendices on topics such as job descriptions for insider risk managers and analysts and insider risk worst practices.
+- A 175+ page theory book that contains the material covered in the videos plus additional appendices on topics such as job descriptions for insider risk managers and analysts and insider risk worst practices.

 - Questions and assignments that, if passed, allow trainees to become certified insider risk programme managers.
 The course can also be used to fulfil CPE requirements from numerous professional associations.